Types of Wide Format Inkjet Printers & the Inks They Use

 The biggest advantage of solvent printing is its low print cost.
 When you need to run a large campaign involving hoardings across the city, solvent inkjet printing is your best bet.

-Most print houses will have Eco Solvent Printers installed at their premises.
+Most print houses will have eco-solvent printers installed at their premises.
 Machines based on this technology, can output very high resolution prints.
 These prints are suited for indoor applications where the viewer is going to see the images up close.

-• Eco solvent printers have very high resolutions.
-These machines are known for their ability to generate photo quality output at stunning image resolutions.
+- Eco-solvent printers have very high resolutions.
+These machines are known for their ability to generate photo-quality output at stunning image resolutions.

-In addition to the standard media like flex and vinyl, eco solvent printers can generate output jobs on paper, cloth, mesh films, backlit films, canvas, tarpaulin, metal foils, radium reflective films, night glow films, glass films and even rolls of artificial leather/rexine
+In addition to the standard media like flex and vinyl, owners of eco-solvent printers can output jobs on paper, cloth, mesh films, backlit films, canvas, tarpaulin, metal foils, radium reflective films, night glow films, glass films, and even rolls of artificial leather/rexine.

 With a wide adaptation of this technology, there is no dearth of suppliers for spares and inks.
 There is also a plentiful availability of trained engineers, should your machine ever break down or need maintenance.

-• Almost all commercial communication in malls, retail stores and office environments, bearing high resolution images and fine text, are currently being printed on eco solvent machines.
+Almost all commercial communication in malls, retail stores, and office environments, bearing high-resolution images and fine text, are currently being printed on eco-solvent machines.

-Like aqueous ink formulations, these inks too have water as their carrier component.
+Like aqueous ink formulations, these inks also have water as their carrier component.
 But in place of dyes or pigments, the colorant is made of microscopic particles of plastic or as the company calls it, ‘latex’.

 Also, the high heat melts the latex / plastic particles and fuses it with the print substrate.
 Since the microscopic dots of polymer can be melted onto just about any surface, the range of media that can be used with a latex printing machine is pretty wide.
 HP claims that latex inks can print on thin uncoated paper as well.

 However, HP Latex inks are expensive.
 Also, you can only buy them from HP as there are no third-party alternatives for the same.
 This is because latex inks are a complex formulation and cannot be easily reversed engineered.
-We will be talking about bulk ink feeders in more detail here.
+We discuss bulk ink feeders in more detail here.

 • More heat means more power consumption and consequently higher run cost